Yolanda Charles

 Charles has been playing professionally since 1989.
 In 1993, she was part of the house band on the short-lived TV show Saturday Zoo.
-She released an EP in 2009 and an album in 2011 with the Deep Mo, and continues to perform both with the band and on solo acoustic shows.
+She was heard playing bass by Paul Weller and became part of his band promoting his album Wild Wood; she also recorded bass for another of his albums, Stanley Road.
+She released an EP in 2009 and an album in 2011 with her band The Deep MO, and has a new band called Project pH.
 She has also been involved in teaching, including running classes at the Royal Northern College of Music, Manchester.
+She is currently a visiting tutor at Trinity Laban Music college.

+Charles runs a record label called Mamayo Records, and works as an independent artist releasing her own music through the label.
+As part of NLYC Productions she works as a writer/arranger and co-produces with guitarist/producer Nick Linnik from Project pH.

-Charles was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to music.
+She was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to music.